alvaroderas/tictactoe/README.md

 # Tic-Tac-Toe
 A simple two-player Tic-Tac-Toe console game made in Java.
+Initially coded in 2022, updated with documentation in 2023.

 ## Screenshots
 ![Gameplay](/imgs/tictactoegame.png)